Have a club idea?

 Student Government members work together with other clubs and organizations to provide activities and programs for the entire campus and community.
 If you want your voice to be heard or see a future in politics, this is the perfect organization for you.

-Lynx Tale Student Newspaper and Momentum Yearbook Committee
+Lynx Tale Student Newspaper and Yearbook Committee

 Have you ever thought about a career in journalism?
 Do you want to leave a legacy at Lindenwood?
-If your answer is yes, then the Lynx Tale Student Newspaper and Momentum Yearbook Committee is for you.
+If your answer is yes, then the Lynx Tale Student Newspaper and Momentum Yearbook Committee are for you.
 These organizations allow you to be creative and a part of the action at LU-Belleville.

-The purpose of Psychology Club is to give students out-of-classroom learning experiences in fields related to psychology through events.
+The purpose of the Psychology Club is to give students out-of-classroom learning experiences in fields related to psychology through events.
 Members aim to contribute to LU-Belleville and the community at large in the form of community service projects relating to psychology.

 The Spectrum Alliance

-This Alliance will provide student-oriented awareness on issues of social justice throughout the campus community.
+This alliance will provide student-oriented awareness on issues of social justice throughout the campus community.
 Predominantly, the Alliance is dedicated to supporting issues that may impact the LGBT community.
-The Alliance stresses equality among all people.
+The alliance stresses equality among all people.